johnathanvman/F6/index.md

 					Entrys.push("I blow SUB a kiss.
 She almost blows one back before remembering this is a fight.")
 					Entrys.push("I wave at SUB, and she waves back before remembering this is a fight.")
 				}
-				Entrys.push("I blow SUB a kiss, she's bewildered by the gesture.")
+				Entrys.push("I blow SUB a kiss, and she's bewildered by the gesture.
+She still seems eager to fight, though.")

 				Entrys.push("I playfully spank SUB's behind and leap out of her reach.")
 				Entrys.push("Instead of fighing SUB, I keep my distance, telling her how cute she looks.")